 it rarely holds much emotional value, and I feel a lot of it does not offer the same kind of insight into form or theme as in other mediums.
 This is above middle tier for me in this regard

-The Starfish (1928) and The Mysteries of the Chateau of Dice (1929) can be viewed online here, but I haven't been able to figure out how to embed videos from that site.
+The Mysteries of the Chateau of Dice (1929) can be viewed online here.

 The picture at the top of the post is Ray's Le Violon d'Ingres.